spollard/josh-works.github.io/_posts/2020-08-17-1922-atlanta-zoning-plan-with-comments.md

 In the local retail store (class U3) district retail stores, offices and small shops for custom work or for the making of articles to be sold at retail on the premises are permitted.
 The uses permitted in the residence districts are also permitted in the local retail business district.

 Public garages, light manufacturing and bulk storage are excluded from the local retail business district.
 This district is suitable chiefly for the smaller retail centers adjacent to the resident tial sections.
-The attempt has been to provide small areas for neighborhood stores at half-mile intervals throughout the resident sections[^a-prediction].
+The attempt has been to provide small areas for neighborhood stores at half-mile intervals throughout the resident sections.

 The commercial (class U4) district regulations permit in addition to all uses permitted in the local retail business district, light manufacturing of a non-nuisance character and also public garages, bulk storage and wholesale business.
 The commercial districts will include most of the central business sections and some of the local business sections along the main traffic arteries and street car lines.